LewisMDillon/escape-from-fell-manor/README.md

 - `calculate_valid_directions()`
     - Displays to the user a list of the cardinal directions currently available to travel in.
 - `combat()`
-    - Runs combat sequnce between player and enemy.
+    - Runs combat sequence between player and enemy.
 Loops until either is dead.
 - `main()`
     - Runs initial program functions.